FoundrySpatial/streamDepletr/README.md

 ![](README-SamplePlot-1.png)<!-- -->

-For more examples, please check out the vignette:
+For more examples, please check out the package vignette:
 `browseVignettes("streamDepletr")`